greeshma0906/Multi-Core-Processor-/README.md

    Date: 25-02-2024
   Members: Greeshma , Snehitha
-  Now after doing it both worked properly ...
+  Now after doing it and fixing some bugs present in code both worked properly ...